tms-ninja/geometrical-ray-tracing/README.md

 # ray-tracing-cython
  Cython interface to ray-tracing.
 It performs 2d geometrical ray tracing through a system of optical components such as mirrors and lenses.
-It contains four basic components, namely:
+It contains five basic components, namely:
  - Plane mirror
  - Planar boundary at which refraction occurs
+ - A planar screen that absorbs rays
  - Mirror in the shape of a circular arc
  - Circular arc boundary at which refraction occurs